alphagov/govuk-prototype-kit-docs/docs/v13/documentation/session.md

 **Advanced topic**

-If you need to store data for each user, the best way to do it is using session data.

-This means that if more than one person is using your prototype, their data will not get mixed up.
+When a user answers questions in your prototype, their answers are stored in session data.

+To clear session data you can either:

+* use the 'Clear data' link in the footer
-The easiest way to clear session data is to use 'Incognito mode' for each user, and close that window when you're done.
+* use incognito mode or private browsing for each user and close that window when they're done

 ## How to use